 This will have an impact on the version number of the TS-0002 in the control document.

-NOTE: The new version of the Release 4 Control Document will be updated and uploaded when a new version if TS-0002 is available.
+NOTE: The new version of the Release 4 Control Document will be updated and uploaded when a new version of TS-0002 is available.

 TP-2025-0047 was NOTED